The Manta Team

-Whilst Paul’s education (BA in Economics and Politics and MSc in Charity Finance) took him to London, where he is Chief Executive of the charity The Hospital Saturday Fund, each holiday is spent exploring the reefs and oceans of the world.
+Whilst Paul’s education (BA in Economics and Politics and MSc in Charity Finance) took him to London, where he is Group Chief Executive of The Hospital Saturday Fund (a charity), each holiday is spent exploring the reefs and oceans of the world.
 Desperate to dive with manta rays but with a young family, Paul made a solo trip to the Maldives in 2011.
 Fate played a hand and Paul ended up spending his entire holiday on Guy Stevens’ research boat in Hanifaru Bay.
-A week of observing and snorkelling with mantas and even a whale shark made up Paul’s mind; he was determined to use his knowledge of the charity sector to help these magnificent animals.
+A week of observing and snorkelling with mantas and whale sharks made up Paul’s mind; he was determined to use his knowledge of the charity sector to help these magnificent animals.

-In December 2011 Paul was appointed Chairman of the Manta Trust.
+In December 2011, Paul was appointed Chairman of the Manta Trust.
 Recently, Paul has spent some time in Cancun, Mexico snorkelling with the large numbers of mantas and whale sharks that aggregate there in the summer.
+Paul has also returned to Hanifaru Bay a number of times since 2011.
+In fact, in 2018 he experienced the amazing spectacle of 200 manta rays cyclone-feeding in the Bay.
 This wonderful experience has made Paul even more passionate about supporting the Manta Trust.

-Despite spending most of his working life in the financial industry, where he specialises in advising charities on the best way to manage risk and to extract as much return from their investments as possible, Jonathan (Jo!) has had a varied life.
-He has spent six years in the British Army, worked for an automotive technology company that provided crucial diagnostic equipment for the F1 teams, played bass guitar and saxophone in various bands, rallyed a 1957 race-car across the Alps and acted in a feature film, amongst other things.
+Despite spending most of his working life in the financial industry, Jo has had a varied life.
+He has spent six years in the British Army, worked for an automotive technology company providing diagnostic equipment for the F1 teams, played bass guitar and saxophone in various bands, rallyed a 1957 race-car across the Alps and acted in a feature film, amongst other things.